davidemecugni/WDBC-classifiers/README.md

 # Binary classifier for WDBC dataset
+Classify instances in the WDBC dataset using a Kfold classifier and a MultiLayerPerceptron.
+All the results and graphs are present in the .pdf file.

 # Task 1
 Retrieve the dataset from wdbc.data and build reduced datasets of features 5,10,15,20 using PCA.